Eight-man football: High school eight-man football

-States that elect a bowl game format, also known as a Jamboree, will seed teams based on regular season records and pair them against like-seeded opponents (i.e. #1 vs #1, #2 vs #2, #3 vs #3, and #4 vs #4).
+Bowl Game format: States that elect a bowl game format, also known as a Jamboree, will seed teams based on regular season records and pair them against like-seeded opponents (i.e. #1 vs #1, #2 vs #2, #3 vs #3, and #4 vs #4).
 In this format, teams play one postseason game as there is no advancement through levels as in a playoff format.
-Wisconsin currently uses this format for postseason eight-man games.

 Game play

 Eight-man football consists of fast-paced games with higher scoring than the traditional game.
 Eight-man scores vary depending on the offensive and defensive strategies.
 Scores typically fall in the 40-60 point range, with "high scoring" games reaching the 70s and "low scoring" games falling below 30.
 Eight-man football is noted for producing multi-skilled players that are responsible for playing several positions, which require speed, agility, and strength.